LoveDaisy/ice_halo_sim/cpp/README.md

 * `axis` and `roll`:
-These two fields defines the orientation of crystals. `axis` defines the c-axis orientation, and `roll` defines the rotation around c-axis.
+These two fields defines the orientation of crystals. `axis` defines the c-axis orientation, and `roll` defines the rotation around c-axis (also regarded as z-axis in above figures and my program).

   These fields all has three attributes, `mean`, `std`, `type`.
   `type` defines the random distribution